DynamoDS/DynamoPrimer/02_Hello-Dynamo/2-3_the_workspace.md

 ![In Canvas Search](images/2-3/05-InCanvasSearch.png)

 >1.
 Right click anywhere on the canvas to bring up the search feature.
-When the search bar is empty, the drop-down will display some
+While the search bar is empty, the drop-down will be a preview menu.
-2. test
+2. As you type into the search bar, the drop-down menu will continuously update to show the most relevant search results.
-3. test
+3. Hover over the search results to bring up their corresponding descriptions and tool-tips.